What is Couchsurfing? How does it work? Is it free? Is it safe? Can I do it with my family?

-- Got to learn all about the politics in America as our host was a lobbyist for the government.
+- We got to learn all about the politics in America as our host was a lobbyist for the government.

 - We applied to stay with the host the night before and were thankfully accepted.
 Not all hosts like such short notice.
 Allow at least a week to apply.

-- We all slept in the hosts’ family bed while the host family slept on the floor next door.
+- We all slept in the couchsurfing hosts’ family bed while the host family slept on the floor next door.
 We were not at all comfortable with this and only stayed one night.
 On speaking with other couchsurfers afterwards, it seems that this is the norm in Sri Lanka.
-You can read our post on 25 other things that took me by surprise in Sri Lanka here.

 - Our host was a Buddhist, and we learned all about the religion over dinner.
 Is there anything better than first-hand knowledge?

 - We used our own bedding and travel pillows.
 See ‘What to take Couchsurfing’ above.
 Don’t couchsurf in Asia without your own bedding.